kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 > into the guest via a PCI config register in the emulated device.
 > Or a DHCP client that is able to read the MTU from the DHCP server response.

+> **Note (Windows):** MTU has to be set manually using `netsh` or other tool on Windows guest non virtio interfaces
+> since the Windows DHCP client doesn't request/read the MTU.

 If `spec.domain.devices.interfaces` is omitted, the virtual machine is connected using the default pod network interface of `bridge` type.
 If you'd like to have a virtual machine instance without any network